plone/heroku-buildpack-plone/Readme.md

 When moving to Heroku, the main task is to migrate from a ZODB filesystem DB to a PostgreSQL relational DB.
 Migrations might differ, but generally you follow these steps:

 1. Download ``Data.fs`` & BLOBs to your local machine.
-2. Add the Heroku-specific configuration to the local ``buildout.cfg`` file.
+2. Add the Heroku-specific configuration to the local ``heroku.cfg`` file.
 3. Run ``git push heroku master`` to deploy your code to Heroku and create a PostgreSQL DB.
 4. Run ``heroku config`` and write down the ``DATABASE_URL`` DB connection string.
 5. Follow the instructions on https://pypi.python.org/pypi/RelStorage#id18 to complete the migration.